 She earned her first Ph.D. in international relations from Covenant University in 2018.
-Her first doctoral dissertation, which won the 2019 Best Doctoral Thesis of the Lagos Studies Association, through a feminist lens, examined the complexities of women-centered advocacy and the challenges of disillusionment occasioned by the expectation that democracy will result in gender gains in Nigeria.
+Her first doctoral dissertation, through a feminist lens, examined the complexities of women-centered advocacy and the challenges of disillusionment occasioned by the expectation that democracy will result in gender gains in Nigeria.
+The dissertation won the 2019 Best Doctoral Thesis of the Lagos Studies Association.

 Dr. Popoola’s work has been published in many reputable journals, including the Journal of African Cultural Studies, the Journal of Cultural Research, Women Studies International Forum, Feminist Africa, the Canadian Journal of African Studies, and the Journal of Asian and African Studies, among others.